UAAP Season 88 volleyball tournaments

 The UAAP Season 88 volleyball tournaments is the University Athletic Association of the Philippines (UAAP) volleyball tournaments for the 2025–26 school year.

+The collegiate men's and women's tournaments began on February 14, 2026.

-The high school boys' and girls' tournaments will begin on September 21, 2025.
+The high school boys' and girls' tournaments began on September 21, 2025.

 Teams

 All eight member universities of the UAAP fielded teams in the collegiate division while 8 universities fielded teams in the boys' and girls' division, respectively.